Case8 For Better SpO2 Monitoring - PI (Pulse-amplitude Index)

-- SpO2 probe is attached too tight
+- SpO2 probe is attached too tightly

-- A patient in shock condition
+- The patient is in a condition of shock

-- A patient is a premature baby
+- The patient is a premature baby

-In case the PI value is low, but the probe is properly attached, change the probe attachment site for more reliable SpO2 measurement.
+If the PI value is low, but the probe is properly attached, change the probe attachment site for more reliable SpO2 measurement.

-In case SpO2 value and PI value are dropping simultaneously, there is a possibility that the SpO2 probe might have deviated from the correct attachment position.
+If the SpO2 value and PI value are dropping simultaneously, there is a possibility that the SpO2 probe might have deviated from the correct attachment position.